angadbawa/Movie-Semantic-Search/README.md

 ## Input
 ```
-The model is reproduced on the movee " Devil Wears Prada " and that is taken as input
+The model is reproduced on the movie " Devil Wears Prada " and that is taken as input
 ```

 ## Output
 ```
 The output shots and scenes will be saved in .mp4 format.
+The file will
-The file will be located in the 'Movie Semantic Search'  directory.
+be located in the 'Movie Semantic Search'  directory.
 ```